brainlife/docs/docs/user/process.md

 ## Staging Data

-Processing data begins with **staging your datset.** You can stage a dataset from any project and subject you have read access to (but remember that it may be helpful to create a separate Process for each subject).
+Processing data begins with **staging your dataset.** You can stage a dataset from any project and subject you have read access to (but remember that it may be helpful to create a separate Process for each subject).
 To stage data, simply click the `Stage Data` button and fill in the [data-object information](/docs/user/started/#brainlifeio-terms-to-know).

 ![stage data](../img/stage data.png)